EdenWise/hjcrc/HJCSIC.md

 They got good profit from it.
 Some sought inclusion with the underwriting.
 This started the political left.
+~~As the selfishness and underwriting increased some by fortune were less included~~ As the selfishness and underwriting increased this led to the inclusion saturating (only)

 As the underwriting increased, the narcissistic men began to clash with one another.
 The underwriting stalled.